cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Cache files

-The following code sample shows that you are not using a cache file:
+The following VW output shows that you are not using a cache file:

 ```
 using no cache